sakshi-2412/vaccino/README.md

-Vaccino is a Django based website which helps an institute to store the records of vaccination details and covid history of the students of the institution, thus facilitating the procedure of maintaining surveys inside the campus to control the corona outbreak. ✨
+Vaccino is a Django based website which helps an institute to store the records of vaccination details and covid history of the students of the institution, thus facilitating the procedure of maintaining surveys inside the campus to control the corona outbreak✨

 ## Setting up this project
 - Make sure `python3.8` and `pip` are installed.
 Install `pipenv` by running `pip install pipenv`.